Updated Nov 22, 2022

 Our number one priority is the health and safety of our students, staff, and community.
-We will update this page regularly with new policy updates, guidelines, refund guarantees, and FAQs.
+We will update this page regularly with new policy updates, guidelines, and FAQs.

 Tuition and Refund Policy